ErikUmble/NanoNav/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to NanoNav's documentation!
+Welcome to NanoNav's documentation.
 ===================================

-Check out the :doc:`usage` section for further information.
+Check out the :doc:`usage` section to get started.

 Contents
 --------